chef/chef-web-docs/content/cloud_security.md

 The CIS/DISA-STIG certified profiles are available for Amazon Web Services, Microsoft Azure, GCP, Alibaba Cloud, and Google Cloud/Compute platforms.
 These profiles provide insights about services like identity management, security groups, and storage buckets that are implemented securely.
 With Chef InSpec's easy-to-code language and built-in profiles and resources, you can address your organization's concerns.
 And with Chef Infra, you can take corrective actions based on the insights derived.

-Policy as code with provisioning tools like Terraform merges infrastructure-as-code and compliance-as-code into a single workflow.
+Policy as code with provisioning tools like Terraform merges infrastructure as code and compliance-as-code into a single workflow.
 Chef InSpec can be used with *Terraform* in two different ways to confirm compliance:

 - Audit provisioned infrastructure: When developing Terraform code for repositories, Chef InSpec can verify that the resources are updated to match the tested and approved criteria.